cridemichel/polypp/README.md

 **timingtest**:

 this program performs a timing test of the polynomial solver.
-The syntax is the following (where '>' is the shell prompt string):
+The syntax is the following:

 time timingtest <trials>